-Fine dining – a term that’s used a lot – but means different things to different folks.
+Fine dining – a term that’s used a lot, but means different things to different folks.
 Maybe you’re looking for the best chef in the city?
-Perhaps you’re looking to impress your special other or maybe you’re looking for a stylish spot for a business lunch or dinner.
+Perhaps you’re looking to impress your special other, or maybe you’re looking for a stylish spot for a business lunch or dinner.
+One thing is for certain: if you’re looking for fine dining, you’re looking for exemplary cuisine, great service, and a wonderful atmosphere.
+From white tablecloth to chef-driven seasonal cooking, we’re certain our this of fine dining establishments will delight.

 Urban Hill

 Chef Nick Zocco is the name above the door at this upscale downtown SLC spot.
-His resume lists both SW Steakhouse (Las Vegas) and the boutique Tupelo (Park City) – and the menu shows it; replete with an robust selection of proteins and artful appetizers like teh pictured lobster salad.
+His resume lists both SW Steakhouse (Las Vegas) and the boutique Tupelo (Park City) – and the menu shows it; replete with a robust selection of proteins and artful appetizers like the pictured lobster salad.
 The beverage team is led by sommelier – Bijan Ghiai – one of the brightest lights in the city; while the entire service staff are excellently drilled, and obvious foodies themselves.
 See my full first look at Urban Hill here.

 10 S 300 W, Salt Lake City, UT 84101